Ottershaw School: Headmasters

 In 1964, Arthur Foot retired and Allan Dodds was appointed as the new headmaster.
 Dodds was a Cambridge graduate, previously a housemaster at St Peter's York, a justice of the peace, Samaritan and founder of the Boarding Schools Association.
 He successfully saw the school, of just 250 students, through a rapidly changing educational climate.
 But, at that size, which gave it a lower student to teacher ratio than the most exclusive public schools, the Conservative Party (UK) politicians who ran Surrey county council, did not think it represented value for money.
 After Ottershaw School closed, Dodds first became a Ministry of Defence (United Kingdom) civil servant, before being appointed personal assistant to the Bishop of Southwark, the Right Reverend Ronald Bowlby.
 Dodds died in March 2016.
 His son Richard Dodds OBE, who grew up at the school, is a former English field hockey player and was captain of the gold medal-winning Great Britain squad in the 1988 Summer Seoul Olympics.
 He is currently a consultant orthopaedic surgeon in Berkshire, UK.

 Closure

 Financial considerations were always a concern for the cost-cutting Surrey County Council chiefs, despite the economies achieved by the school's frugal organisation.
 A substantial increase in student numbers might have made Ottershaw more cost effective, and various measures were proposed by campaigners to achieve this.
-However, despite vigorous political lobbying taken to the House of Commons by students, staff, parents and friends of Ottershaw, the county council took the decision to close the school in 1980.
+However, despite vigorous political lobbying taken to the House of Commons by students, staff, parents and friends of Ottershaw, the county council decided to close the school in 1980.

 Since 1981, the site has been redeveloped as an upmarket residential estate.
 There is an active Old Boys Society.